airalab/robonomics.network/content/posts/trajectory-2022-heading-for-product-launches.md

 https://youtu.be/AQ7ZzgbN7jU

-### Feek - quality control system for small factories
+### Feecc - quality control system for small factories

-A student group from ITMO together with Multiagentnye Sistemy LLC created and tested a quality control system at two enterprises that can be easily integrated into an assembler's workplace or into an element of a conveyor line.
+A student group from ITMO together with LLC "Multi-agent systems" created and tested a quality control system at two enterprises that can be easily integrated into an assembler's workplace or into an element of a conveyor line.
 The system will be offered at a low price and features a high data protection level.

-The Feek hardware and software complex will be available for purchase in 2022 at https://multi-agent.io/
+The Feecc hardware and software complex will be available for purchase in 2022 at https://multi-agent.io/

 ### A portal from the metaverse to the real world